 Conestoga College is committed to establishing and maintaining a healthy and safe work and study environment.

-General safety consideration will be provided in the Orientation to in the Clinical Learning Centre and the Centre for Clinical Simulation.
-Throughout your course of study your instructor will guide you through the use of safe work practices.
-Safety considerations and the safe handling and use of equipment in the Clinical Learning Centre and the Centre for Clinical Simulation are incorporated within the leaning outcomes of your program.
+General safety consideration will be provided in the Orientation in the Clinical Learning Centre and the Centre for Clinical Simulation.
+Throughout your course of study, your instructor will guide you through the use of safe work practices.
+Safety considerations and the safe handling and use of equipment in the Clinical Learning Centre and the Centre for Clinical Simulation are incorporated within the learning outcomes of your program.

 It is the student's responsibility to follow guidelines for safety once they have been taught and to ensure that they had training on the use of any equipment prior to its use.